fcole90/fcole90.github.io/_posts/2018-02-07-the-computer-who-dreams-of-becoming-a-real-boy.md

 ![AI-movie.jpg]({{site.baseurl}}/_posts/AI-movie.jpg)
 *A scene from the movie A.I.
 Artificial Intelligence (2001) - © 2001 - Warner Brothers and Dreamworks LLC - All Rights Reserved*

-The neurons are the cells responsible for the transmission of the signal through the human nervous system.
-A single neuron cannot achieve much by itself, but groups of them can create highly complex networks, with billions of connections.
-Neural networks can be considered the analogue of what processors are for computers: a powerful calculation machine.

 ![Blausen_0657_MultipolarNeuron.png]({{site.baseurl}}/_posts/Blausen_0657_MultipolarNeuron.png)
 *Scheme visualisation of a mulipolar neuron.*